DarkSide666/SanctionsList/README.md

 ## Requirements

 - PHP 7.x
+- Apache 2.x (for REST service)
-- PostgreSQL database
+- PostgreSQL database (empty, it will create necesarry table on its own)
 - Composer

 ## Installation

-- download and unzip this repo in folder
+- download and unzip this repo in webserver folder
 - run `composer update`

 ## Import script usage